 Sec.
-12.5.
+12.4.
 Tribal Gaming Facility Standards Ordinance.

-The Tribe shall adopt in the form of an ordinance or ordinances the standards and obligations described in sections 12.3 to which the Gaming Operation and Gaming Facility are held, and shall transmit the ordinance(s) to the State Gaming Agency not later than thirty (30) days after the effective date of this Compact.
-In the absence of a promulgated tribal standard in respect to a matter identified in sections 12.3 and 12.4, or the express adoption of an applicable federal and/or state statute or regulation, as the case may be, in respect of any such matter, the otherwise applicable federal and/or California state statute or regulation shall be deemed to have been adopted by the Tribe as the applicable standard.
+The Tribe shall adopt in the form of an ordinance or policy (or ordinances or policies) the standards and obligations described in section 12.3, and shall transmit the ordinance(s) to the State Gaming Agency not later than thirty (30) days after the effective date of this Compact.
+In the absence of a promulgated tribal standard with respect to a matter identified in section 12.3, or the express adoption of an applicable federal and/or state statute or regulation, as the case may be, in respect of any such matter, the standard as stated in federal or California state statute or regulation specifically applicable to a required standard set forth in section 12.3 shall be deemed to have been adopted by the Tribe as the applicable tribal standard until such time as the Tribe adopts the required standard in a tribal ordinance or policy (or ordinances or policies).

 Sec.
-12.6.
+12.5.
 Insurance Coverage and Claims.